ameya98/GeneticAlgorithmsRepo/README.md

 ![](functionplot.png)

 **fmga** is a genetic algorithms package for arbitrary function maximization.
-fmga is available on PyPI - latest version 2.6.0 - and now supports multiprocessing and an easier interface to unpack arguments!
+fmga is available on PyPI - latest version 2.7.0 - and now supports multiprocessing, a fmga.minimize() method and an easier interface to unpack arguments with fmga.unpack()!
 ```bash
 pip install fmga
 ```